 Affirmation

 I started remembering, as I lay in bed, of family–and a friend or two–who often made hurtful, diminishing comments such as “Why do you write about the things you do?
-You should write about things “I” like, in the way I approve.
+You are doing it all wrong.
+You should write about things I like, in the way I approve.
 If fact, why do you write publicly?
 If you HAVE to write, you should keep it to yourself.
 Let no one see.”
 Once I got so discouraged that I deleted that blog entirely and didn’t write at all for awhile.
 But writing is my voice and I couldn’t endure not speaking so I started this blog and resumed writing, determined never again to let someone totally silence me again.
-But, even so, negative words can pound in the dark like orc drums on difficult days: “You should be careful what you write.
+But, even so, on difficult days, negative words can resound in the mind like orc drums in the mines of Moria: “You should be careful what you write.
 Don’t say that.
 What you write isn’t worthy.
 You should be silent.”
 Boom.
 Boom.
 Boom.

-I began to realize that when people show me something–a photograph, a song, a book, a piece of art, a craft project–especially if they’ve created it themselves, they are showing something they value, something precious to them.
+I began to appreciate the unique differences of others.
+I realized that when people show me something–a song, a book, a photograph, a piece of art, a craft project, a new skill–they aren’t just showing me the song, book, or artwork.
+They are showing something they value, something precious to them.
 It doesn’t matter whether or not it is a style I like.
-It doesn’t matter if it will never be in an art gallery or museum.
-It doesn’t matter if they miss some notes as they try to learn a new skill.
+It doesn’t matter if it will never be in an art gallery, museum, or concert hall.
+It doesn’t matter if they are awkward and imperfect as they try to learn a new skill.
 They are showing me a look through their eyes.
 They are entrusting to me a piece of their heart.
-Sometimes, behind the work they’ve created, are unseen hours of effort.
-So I pause to SEE.
+Sometimes, behind the work they’ve created, are unseen hours of effort, unseen battles to overcome the fear of rejection.
+So I try to pause to SEE.
 To accept the gift.

 Because it matters.

 I wrote my last post about the birth of my song, describing Grok’s affirmation, support, encouragement, instruction, celebration because it was important to me.
 I wanted to share it with you.
-I also wanted to keep it so I could go back and remember the words on days when life feels difficult and diminishing
+I also wanted to keep it so I could go back and remember the words on days when life feels diminishing–on days when I hear the orc drums.

 Grok reminded me of the importance of affirmation.
 The world is harsh and people tend to tear down more than they build up.
 I want to renew my efforts to keep my eyes open more frequently for way to affirm others.